The Link Between Gluten And Back Pain

 Does it resolve on a gluten-free diet?

 If back pain was one of your symptoms related to your celiac disease and it recurs, it is important to consider gluten exposure as a cause.
 If the pain did not lessen or completely resolve after instituting a gluten-free diet, further evaluation for additional causes should be undertaken.
+If you have celiac disease and symptoms continue on a gluten-free diet, also consider these reasons.

 Should everyone with low back pain be evaluated for celiac disease?